Recognizing mainboard components of Desktop – Part 2

 Capacitors

-Mosfet (Metal-Oxide Semiconductor Field-Effect Transistor)
+Mosfet (Metal-Oxide-Semiconductor Field-Effect Transistor)

 – Specifications: